SD › Tahiti › Pension de la Plage Review

 Pension de la Plage – Food and Drink

-- Bar: A small bar faces the pool, but for guests only.
+- Bar: A small bar faces the pool and is for guests only.

 - Breakfast: Not included unless a room with half/full board has been booked.
-Some rooms and suites contain a kitchen.
+Some rooms and suites have kitchens.

 - Room Service: Not expected or provided at this small hotel with no restaurant.

 - Room Types: Standard Room • Studio (with kitchen) • Suite (with/without kitchen)